Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Introduction

-Comparative religion is a field that encompasses systematic comparison of the doctrines and practices, philosophy, theology, and spiritual viewpoints of the world's religions \cite{paden2005comparative,sharpe2003comparative,eliade1996patterns}.
-The area of \textit{philosophy of religion} \cite{meister2009introducing,reese1996dictionary} encompasses the study of central themes and ideas in religions and associated cultural traditions that relate to philosophical topics such as metaphysics, epistemology, and ethics.
-On the other hand, \textit{religious philosophy} \cite{wildman2010religious} is an area that encompasses philosophical topics but from the view of the religion of interest which is particularly driven by believers, such as Hindu philosophy, Christian theology, Jewish and Islamic philosophy.
-However, at times, both groups of scholars can contribute to the subject.
-Hindu philosophy \cite{bernard1999hindu,saksena1939nature,chaudhuri1954concept} features central themes of ethics \cite{roy2007just}, nature of consciousness \cite{saksena1939nature}, karma \cite{reichenbach1990law,mulla2006karma}, and the quest for understanding ultimate reality known as Brahman \cite{chaudhuri1954concept}.
-Hindu philosophy is also referred as Indian philosophy \cite{dasgupta1975history,radhakrishnan1929indian}.
-The Upanishads are ancient texts of Hindu philosophy which have been the foundations of the six major schools, where \textit{vedanta} \cite{torwesten1991vedanta} and \textit{yoga} \cite{maas2013concise} have been the most prominent.
-Hindu philosophy has an intersection between philosophy of religion and religious philosophy given a diverse interest and examination by western scholars apart from Hindu philosophers \cite{historyUpanisahadtrans,radhakrishnan1929indian}.
-The Bhagavad Gita is considered as one of the main holy texts of Hinduism which is part of the Mahabharata which is known as one of the oldest and largest epics written in verse \cite{rajagopalachari1970mahabharata,hiltebeitel1976ritual,gandhi2010bhagavad}.
-The Bhagavad Gita which translates as the song of God is also known as a text that summarizes and known as the core of Hindu philosophy \cite{radhakrishnan1929indian}.
+The Bhagavad Gita is considered as one of the main holy texts of Hinduism which is part of the Mahabharata which is one of the oldest and largest epics written in verse form \cite{rajagopalachari1970mahabharata,hiltebeitel1976ritual,gandhi2010bhagavad}.
+The Bhagavad Gita, which translates as the song of God is also known as a text that summarizes and comprises the core of Hindu philosophy \cite{radhakrishnan}.
+In the Mahabharata war, Arjuna is the lead archer with Lord Krishna as his charioteer representing the Pandava army who are at war with the Kaurava.
+Arjuna is facing some of his family members on the other side of the war and becomes confused whether he should go to war or renunciate and become a yogi.
+The Bhagavad Gita provides a discussion duty and ethics as a set of questions from Arjuna and answers by Lord Krishna.
 The philosophy of karma, known as karma yoga is attributed to the Bhagavad Gita \cite{ brown1958philosophy,phillips2009yoga,muniapan2013dharma}.
-The transmission of the Bhagavad Gita has been through oral tradition for thousands of years, from the event of the Mahabharata war in India, with recent estimates around 5100 years age\cite{namah2019fixing,kak2012mahabharata}; however, the exact dates have been debated in the literature with some scholars dating it to around 2500 - 3500 years ago \cite{gangopadhyayhistoricity,murthy2003questionable}.
+The transmission of the Bhagavad Gita has been through oral tradition for thousands of years, from the event of the Mahabharata war in India, with recent estimates around 5100 years ago\cite{namah2019fixing,kak2012mahabharata}; however, the exact dates have been debated in the literature with some scholars dating it to around 2500 - 3500 years ago \cite{gangopadhyayhistoricity,murthy2003questionable}.
 We need to note that scholars believe that the Mahabharata was written in ancient Sanskrit where as the Bhagavad Gita has been written in modern Sanskrit; hence, some scholars argue that Bhagavad Gita was later inserted into the epic Mahabharata \cite{minor1986modern,gandhi2010bhagavad}.
-The original text, which has been composed in Sanskrit has been ever since translated into various languages.
-The Bhagavad Gita consists of 18 chapters which features a series of questions and answers between Lord Krishna and Arjuna with a range of topics that includes the philosophy of Karma.
+The original text, which has been composed in Sanskrit, has been ever since translated into various languages.
+The Bhagavad Gita consists of 18 chapters which feature a series of questions and answers between Lord Krishna and Arjuna with a range of topics that includes the philosophy of Karma.
 The Mahabharata war lasted for 18 days and hence the organisation of the Gita is symbolic.
 The Bhagavad Gita is written in a poetic style so that it can be sung and remembered for generations given the absence of a writing system.
 Over the last few centuries, there has been a lot of effort in translation of the Bhagavad Gita.
-There has been major focus on English translation and commentary by philosophers and scholars of comparative religion, particularly from India, Europe and United States.
+There has been a major focus on English translation and commentary by philosophers and scholars of comparative religion, particularly from India, Europe and United States.